Select a Campsite to see see more information.

 Located approximately 20 miles from Historic Edenton and accessible only by boat, the island echoes the call of nature like few other experiences offer.
 Situated on isolated points of the island, there are two single platforms and three clustered platforms suitable for group camping.

-The five platforms are strategically located on the northern side of the island along Pembroke Creek.
+The four platforms are strategically located on the northern side of the island along Pembroke Creek.
 Easily accessible from four different launch points, each is only a ten-minute paddle or short boat ride to your overnight destination.
 You can choose from a floating dock at Colonial Waterfront Park, a boat ramp at Edenton Marina, a launch platform at Pembroke Creek Park, or a boat ramp at Pembroke Creek Marina.